 Types of Shelters

-There are three main categories of shelters: freestanding shelters, non-freestanding shelters, and bivvies.
-Within the non-freestanding category, there are four main types of shelters: flat tarps, catenary-cut tarps, single-wall tarp tents, and double-wall tents.
-Some of the shelters in our list can be used either as tarps or tents, which we’ll explain below.
+There are three main categories of shelters to consider when choosing the best ultralight tent: freestanding shelters, non-freestanding shelters, and bivvies.
+Within the non-freestanding category are four main types of shelters: flat tarps, catenary-cut tarps, single-wall tarp tents, and double-wall tents.
+Some of the shelters in our list can be used as tarps or tents, which we’ll explain below.

-Freestanding, dedicated pole set shelters require no staking for setup, although even freestanding shelters MUST be staked for use in inclement weather.
+Freestanding, dedicated pole-set shelters require no staking for setup, although even freestanding shelters need to be staked for use in inclement weather.
 These shelters utilize an included, dedicated pole set to make them freestanding.
-The Big Agnes Fly Creek HV UL2 Solution Dye is the closest thing we have to a freestanding shelter, but even it requires staking out the foot end to fully extend the fly.
+The Big Agnes Fly Creek HV UL2 Solution Dye is the closest thing we have to a freestanding shelter, but even it requires staking out the foot end to extend the fly fully.

 Trekking Pole Supported

-Most of the shelters on our list are non-freestanding, requiring trekking poles and stakes for setup.
+Most of the best ultralight tents on our list are non-freestanding, requiring trekking poles and stakes for setup.
 A trekking pole-supported shelter such as the Mountain Laurel Designs SoloMid XL, which we reviewed above, is generally lighter and packs much smaller than a freestanding tent with a dedicated pole set.

 Flat tarps are rectangular or square and can be pitched in many different configurations.
-They are super versatile and light.
-They also take a bit of practice to master setting up.
+They are super versatile and light, and they also take a bit of practice to master setting up.
 The Paria Outdoor Products Sanctuary SilTarp, which we reviewed above, is an example of a flat tarp.

-A shaped tarp is constructed with a curved or catenary-cut ridgeline and edges to make the pitch very tight.
-These tarps tend to flap less in the wind than flat tarps.
-People usually choose shaped tarps over flat tarps for wind performance.
+A shaped tarp is constructed with a curved or catenary-cut ridgeline and edges to tighten the pitch.
+These tarps tend to flap less in the wind than flat tarps, and people usually choose shaped tarps over flat tarps for wind performance.
 The Yama Mountain Gear 1P Cirriform Tarp – Min, which we reviewed above, is an example of a shaped tarp.

-Tents are fully enclosed shelters, meaning they consist of a tarp or fly, bug netting, and a floor.
+Tents are fully enclosed shelters consisting of a tarp or fly, bug netting, and a floor.
 They offer more protection from weather and bugs than ultralight tarps do.
-Tents can be either freestanding like the Big Agnes Fly Creek HV UL2 Solution Dye, which we reviewed above, or non-freestanding like the SlingFin SplitWing Shelter Bundle.
+Tents can be either freestanding, like the Big Agnes Fly Creek HV UL2 Solution Dye, which we reviewed above, or non-freestanding, like the SlingFin SplitWing Shelter Bundle.
 Tents can also be either single-wall or double-wall, which we’ll explain below.

-The main benefit to double-wall tents, besides modularity, is their increased weather performance over other types of tarps or tents.
-The floor provides protection from the wet ground, the bathtub walls on the floor protect the sleeping area from spindrift and splashing rain, and the mesh tent body protects the sleeping area from condensation.
+Besides modularity, double-wall tents’ main benefit is their increased weather performance over other types of tarps or tents.
+The floor protects from wet ground, the bathtub walls protect the sleeping area from spindrift and splashing rain, and the mesh tent body protects the sleeping area from condensation.

 While the fabric on every one of the shelters on our list is different, we can narrow them down into five categories: siliconized nylon (silnylon), silicone-coated polyester (silpoly), silicone- and polyurethane-coated nylon (sil/PU nylon), silicone- and polyurethane-coated polyester (sil/PU poly), and Dyneema composite fabric (DCF).

 The Mountain Laurel Designs SoloMid XL is an example of a tent constructed from silnylon.
 This 20-denier fabric is coated on both sides with silicone.
 It is a long-lasting, very waterproof fabric with high tear strength and low sag.
-The only real downside of this fabric is that it cannot be taped and therefore the seams have to be sealed by hand using Gear Aid Silnet Silicone Seam Sealer.
+The only real downside of this fabric is that it cannot be taped, so the seams must be sealed by hand using Gear Aid Silnet Silicone Seam Sealer.
 Most manufacturers offer a seam-sealing service.

 The nylon fabric on the Big Agnes Fly Creek HV UL2 Solution Dye is also silicone coated, but only on the outside.
 The inside of the fabric has a polyurethane coating so the seams can be taped.
-This fabric is referred to as a Sil/PU nylon.
-The PU coating decreases the tear strength and increases the sag in comparison with a fully silicone-coated nylon.
+This fabric is referred to as Sil/PU nylon.
+The PU coating decreases the tear strength and increases the sag compared to a fully silicone-coated nylon.
 One of the benefits of PU is that it attracts less sand than fully silicone-coated nylons, making it a good choice for desert outings.

 It is widely agreed upon that polyester has slightly lower tear strength than nylon, but how much lower is up for debate.
 Additionally, the tear strength of nylon may drop when it is saturated with water.
-But here’s where polyester really shines: it doesn’t absorb water to the same degree that nylon does.
-This means that it won’t sag when wet and it will not be as heavy in your pack as saturated nylon would be after a night of rain.
-The Yama Mountain Gear 1P Cirriform Tarp – Min is an example of a shelter constructed from polyester that has been coated with silicone on both sides.
+But here’s where polyester really shines: it doesn’t absorb water to the same degree as nylon.
+This means that it won’t sag when wet and will not be as heavy in your pack as saturated nylon would be after a night of rain.
+The Yama Mountain Gear 1P Cirriform Tarp – Min is an example of a polyester shelter coated with silicone on both sides.
 This shelter’s fabric is also made of recycled materials, something very difficult to accomplish with nylon.

 The Durston X-Mid 2 is constructed from polyester with a silicone coating on the outside and a thin polyurethane coating on the inside.
-This sil/PU material has very little sag, in our experience.
+This sil/PU material has minimal sag, in our experience.
 It’s also inexpensive, so it helps keep the price down on this tent.

-DCF, or Dyneema Composite Fabric, is a non-woven fabric consisting of a lattice of ultra-high-molecular-weight-polyethylene (UHMWPE) fibers laminated between two sheets of polyester.
+Dyneema Composite Fabric, or DCF, is a non-woven fabric consisting of a lattice of ultra-high-molecular-weight-polyethylene (UHMWPE) fibers laminated between two polyester sheets.
 The only tent on our list constructed from DCF is the Zpacks Hexamid Pocket Tarp with Doors.
-There are many excellent DCF shelters out there, but in the interest of making fastpacking more accessible to more people, we have left these pricey shelters off the list.
+There are many excellent DCF shelters out there, but to make fastpacking more accessible to more people, we have left these pricey shelters off the list.
 DCF is lighter than the other fabrics on this list, has an astonishingly high tear strength, and doesn’t absorb water.
 There is some evidence showing that DCF doesn’t last quite as long as high-grade silnylons.

 Denier is a rough estimate of the thickness of an individual thread in a fabric.
 Tents and tarps in this list have fabrics that range from 10 to 30 denier.
-Higher denier fabrics are generally stronger than lower denier fabrics, and lower denier fabrics are lighter.
-The construction and coatings of a fabric make a difference as well.
+Higher-denier materials are generally stronger than lower-denier fabrics, and lower-denier fabrics are lighter.
+The construction and coatings of fabric make a difference as well.
 The 10-denier silnylon on the SlingFin SplitWing Shelter Bundle, for example, absorbed less water and sagged less than the 10-denier sil/PU nylon found on the Gossamer Gear Twin Tarp, which did not make the list because of the relatively poor fabric performance.
 In other words, it’s important to know the denier of a shelter fabric, but it doesn’t tell you everything.

 The waterproofness of a fabric is measured using the hydrostatic head test.
-This test measures how much water pressure a material can handle before moisture begins to seep through.
-Fabrics in this buyer’s guide range between 1,200 millimeters (Big Agnes Fly Creek HV UL2 Solution Dye) and 3,500-plus millimeters (Mountain Laurel Designs SoloMid XL).
+This test measures how much water pressure a material can handle before moisture seeps through.
+Fabrics in this buyer’s guide range between 1,200 millimeters for the Big Agnes Fly Creek HV UL2 Solution Dye and 3,500-plus millimeters for the Mountain Laurel Designs SoloMid XL.
 The higher the number, the more waterproof a fabric will be.

 Our preferred guyline length for most shelters’ corners is at least 12 inches, and ideally 24 inches.
 While line tensioners are ideal, not every shelter on our list has them, and that’s fine if the guylines are long enough to tie a clove hitch or trucker’s hitch to tension them.